bitcraze/bitcraze-website/src/documentation/system/platform/index.md

 ---
 {% row_full %}

-The Crazyflie family is a range of devices with similar hardware and firmware, but with differeces in size and properties.
+The Crazyflie<sup>®</sup> family is a range of devices with similar hardware and firmware, but with differeces in size and properties.
 This page drills further into the hardware and firmware of the devices, as well as in how to extend and expand the devices with new hardware.

 **Note:** When the documentation and code refers to "the Crazyflie", it applies to all members of the family in most cases.